 Technology has advanced exponentially since then — simple Pong games are a thing of the past and today’s complex alternatives are available on everything from consoles and computers to mobile devices.
 Clearly, people (both adults and children alike) are just as fascinated with video games as they were 60 years ago.

-However, people have also grown increasingly critical of video games in the decades since, and many are are quick to blame them for kids’ bad habits or behavior.
+However, people have also grown increasingly critical of video games in the decades since, and many are quick to blame them for kids’ bad habits or behavior.
 When we remember that video games were originally designed to entertain users — or in Higinbotham’s case, to change the science-exhibit experience — it’s easy to see that they aren’t all bad.
-Let’s take a look at some of the ways video games can benefit kids.
+Let’s take a look at some of the ways video games are good for kids.

 A lot of research delves into technology’s negative impact on childhood development, but according to one study published in the Frontiers in Human Neuroscience journal, the results are somewhat inconclusive — author Marc Palaus says “it’s likely that video games have both positive (on attention, visual, and motor skills), and negative aspects (risk of addiction), and it is essential that we embrace this complexity”.

 While it’s not recommended that children be exposed to technology at a young age, it’s also important to realize that it can’t be avoided forever.
 And it doesn’t have to be!
 Repetitive exposure to early-learning concepts — words and numbers, shapes and symbols (many of which are prevalent in children’s video games) — can help aid in the development of hand-eye coordination, logic, critical thinking, problem solving, and memory retention skills.